-Rockingham - Harrisonburg Chapter
+Rockingham - Harrisonburg Chapter of |

 The Izaak Walton League of America (IWLA), one of the oldest conservation organizations in the United States, is a diverse group of 50,000 men and women dedicated to protecting our nation's soil, air, woods, waters and wildlife.
 Our strength lies in our grassroots, commonsense approach to solving local, regional and national conservation issues.
 Our interests span the spectrum of outdoor recreation and conservation activities, from angling and birding to stream monitoring, wildlife photography and hunting.
 But we all share one major goal: to protect and use sustainably America's rich resources to ensure a high quality of life for all people, now and in the future.